 The law also gives you a number of other rights regarding your personal data:

-The right to have access to your personal data in order to know what personal information of yours we hold – please Contact us to make a “subject access request”.
-They will have 30 days to comply once they have successfully confirmed your identity and are satisfied that you therefore have rights to see the requested records.
+The right to have access to your personal data in order to know what personal information of yours we hold – please Contact us to make a “Subject Access Request”.
+We will have 30 days to comply once we have successfully confirmed your identity and are satisfied that you therefore have rights to see the requested records

 The right to data portability, i.e. to be able to move, copy or transfer your personal data in order to minimise the overall processing of personal data.
 We will always store your information in widely used formats (paper or electronic).